 - and judged by panels with a mix of expertise in cancer research, clinical development and commercialization, and venture capital or other funding experience.

-The Salisbury Award winners and runners-up from various preceding Pitches will converge to compete in the Salisbury Venture Competition for Entrepreneurial Translational Research—winners of which will receive up to $250,000 in the form of investment or grant funding toward their related start-up efforts.
+The Salisbury Award Competition winners and runners-up from various preceding events will converge to compete in the Salisbury Venture Competition for Entrepreneurial Translational Research—winners of which will receive up to $250,000 in the form of investment or grant funding toward their related start-up efforts.

 As is the inherent nature of life sciences development, most start-up projects will fail to reach the late clinical stage.
 Due to such failure rates, very few profit-seeking investors—including banks, venture capitalists or private equity firms—invest in high-risk-bearing research projects carried out by early stage companies, especially those directly out of the lab.
 The National Foundation for Cancer Research, however, is committed to fund such “high risk/high reward” efforts, either at leading research centers or early stage oncology companies.